Military budget of the United States: Military health care funding

-Discretionary: Annually appropriated by Congress, subject to budget caps.

-Mandatory: budget authority authorized by permanent law.

 Previous budgets

 As of 2013, the Department of Defense was the third largest executive branch department and utilized 20% of the federal budget.

 For the 2011 fiscal year, the president's base budget for the Department of Defense and spending on overseas contingency operations totaled $664.84 billion.

 When the budget was signed into law on 28 October 2009, the final size of the Department of Defense's budget was $680 billion, $16 billion more than President Obama had requested.
 An additional $37 billion supplemental bill to support the wars in Iraq and Afghanistan was expected to pass in the spring of 2010, but has been delayed by the House of Representatives after passing the Senate.

 Emergency and supplemental spending

 The military operations in Iraq and Afghanistan were largely funded through supplementary spending bills that supplemented the annual military budget requests for each fiscal year.
 However, the wars in Iraq and Afghanistan were categorized as overseas contingency operations beginning in fiscal year 2010, and the budget is included in the federal budget.

 By the end of 2008, the US had spent approximately $900 billion in direct costs on the wars in Iraq and Afghanistan.
 The government also incurred indirect costs, which include interests on additional debt and incremental costs, financed by the Veterans Affairs Department, of caring for more than 33,000 wounded.
 Some experts estimate the indirect costs will eventually exceed the direct costs.
 As of June 2011, the total cost of the wars was approximately $1.3 trillion.